CannerAI/CannerAI/README.md

 - Select from a variety of pre-defined response templates
 - Format linked post with Ease

+## 📄 **Contributing**

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+- Join our Discord community for discussions and support.
+[Join Discord](https://discord.com/invite/the-cloudops-community-1030513521122885642)

 ## 🚀 Quick Start

 ### Prerequisites